KaityBadge/KaityBadge.github.io/README.md

 - Nav bar
 - Links that open in a new tab
 - Scroll behavior
-- Styled contact form with text imputs.
+- Styled contact form with text inputs.
 - Styles submit button
 - Hover effects